Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: General Formalism

 \subsection{Berry's Phase of a Rotating Spin}

-Before outlining the physics of our qubit array, we would first like to discuss a simple example to more straightforwardly elucidate the origin of the complex hopping phases.
-Specifically, we will consider a pair of spins and examine the Berry's phase effects generated during a process where an excitation is transfered from one spin to its neighbor (whose eigenstates lie on a different axis from the first spin) by rotating both spins about $z$ and then transferred back by rotating both spins about $y$.
-Specifically, let us consider two initially uncoupled spin-$\frac{1}{2}$ degrees of freedom, with the Hamiltonian,
+Before outlining the physics of the larger qubit array, I would first like to discuss a simple example to more straightforwardly elucidate the origin of the complex hopping phases.
+Specifically, I will consider a pair of spins and examine the Berry's phase effects generated during a process where an excitation is transfered from one spin to its neighbor (whose eigenstates lie on a different axis from the first spin) by rotating both spins about $z$ and then transferred back by rotating both spins about $y$.
+Let us consider two initially uncoupled spin-$\frac{1}{2}$ degrees of freedom, with the Hamiltonian and eigenstates,